-We spoke to over 200 people in focus groups, in person, by phone, via a survey tool to better understand how people felt about our organization, but most importantly what they wanted UWSJC to do in order to support the residents and nonprofit partners of San Joaquin County.
+We spoke to over 200 people in focus groups, in person, by phone, via a survey tool to better understand how people felt about our organization, but most importantly we ask people what they wanted UWSJC to do in order to support the residents and nonprofit partners of San Joaquin County.
 From that treasure trove of information, we were able to create what we are calling our BOLD MOVES Strategic Plan-strong words for a small organization but one that we feel is critical if we are to expand our fiscal position to drive both funds and personnel support to our nonprofit agencies across the county.
 Being BOLD is our new anthem.

 Our BOLD MOVES strategy includes a focus on how UWSJC will create lasting social impact, how we will meet our goals and objectives to sustain strong social impact and how we support and create a work culture that allows us to implement and launch new initiatives.
 Our Board of Directors, led by our Chair, Tammie Murrell has been instrumental in directing our actions in two important directions.